munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="do">

-I left `do-while` loops out of Lox because they aren't that common and wouldn't teach you anything that you won't already learn from `while`.
+I left `do while` loops out of Lox because they aren't that common and wouldn't teach you anything that you won't already learn from `while`.
 Go ahead and add it to your implementation if it makes you happy.
 It's your party.